michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 ## Acts 9

-1. BUT Shaol was yet full of threatenings and murderous wrathWrath of slaughter. against the disciples of our Lord.
+1. BUT Shaol was yet full of threatenings and murderous wrath

 2. And he demanded letters from the chief priests which he should give at Darmsuk to the synagogues, that if he found (any) who walked in this way, men or women, he might bind and bring them to Urishlem.